Dondon Hontiveros: Political career

 In the 2019 elections, Hontiveros won a seat in the Cebu City Council.
-Running under Barug PDP-Laban, he garnered the most votes in the 2nd district.
+Running under Barug PDP–Laban, he garnered the most votes in the 2nd district.
 He then became chairman of the council's Committee on Scholarship Program and Committee on Games and Amusement, and vice-chairman of the Committee on Youth and Sports Development.
 He sponsored the resolution that amended the city's scholarship program to include high school dropouts pursuing vocational education.

 In September 2021, Hontiveros and colleague Phillip Zafra announced that they will seek reelection in 2022 as independent candidates; Barug PDP-Laban still endorses them as guest candidates.
 On October 31, the two councilors announced that they had changed their minds and would not leave Barug.
 However, the Commission on Elections still categorizes them as independents since they filed their certificates of candidacy (COC) as independents.

 On November 20, 2021, Hontiveros, as the first councilor of the Cebu City Council, succeeded to the vice mayorship of Cebu City, replacing Mike Rama, who ascended as mayor of Cebu City after the death of Edgardo Labella.
 In 2022, Hontiveros returned to the council after topping the polls again.

 Personal life

-Hontiveros is a evangelical, and has a son named Isaiah with singer and fellow Cebu native Gail Blanco.
+Hontiveros is an evangelical, and has a son named Isaiah with singer and fellow Cebu native Gail Blanco.
 He speaks three languages - his native Cebuano, English and Tagalog.
-He is also a cousin to Philippine Senator Risa and CNN Philippines anchor Pia Hontiveros.
+He is also a cousin to Philippine Senator Risa Hontiveros and CNN Philippines anchor Pia Hontiveros.

 He has also worn the following numbers during his career: the numbers 7 with Cebu Gems and San Miguel, the number 34 which was his first jersey number with Tanduay, and 24 with Air21, and 25 with Alaska Aces.